bcwalraven/st_lucia_roof_imagery/README.md

 *   Isolate individual elements and join disparate elements in an image
 *   Find intensity of bumps or holes in an image

-**Import output into ArcGIS or another tool for viewing**
+**View output in ArcGIS or another tool**

-The output includes the building ID number from the GIS data and the classification (non-roof, good-roof, or poor-roof).
+The output includes the building ID number (from the GIS data) for all of the roofs classified as poor-quality.
 Therefore the classification and the individual roof image could be linked to the building shapefile using the building ID number.
-Then all of the data could be displayed in ArcGIS so that a user could click on a building and see the roof classification, the image of the roof, and any other building data available from the shape file.
+If desired, the code could be changed to output the good-quality roof and no-roof classes in addition to the poor-quality roofs.
+Then all of the data could be displayed in ArcGIS so that a user could click on a building and see the roof classification, the image of the roof, and any building data available from the shapefile.
 This functionality could also be programmed in some other platform using the same data.